 - Field philosophy: developing new methodologies for conducting humanities research by speculating on and experimenting with the kind of field practices that might emerge within philosophy.

 - Biopolitics and the nonhuman: identifying and analysing the scope for contemporary structures and rationales of politics and government to accommodate changing relations between human and nonhuman forms of life.

-Dr. Matthew Chrulew, CCAT Research Fellow, Curtin University
+Dr. Matthew Chrulew, Senior Curtin Research Fellow

-Dr Robert Briggs, Director of Graduate Studies, MCASI
+Dr Robert Briggs, Cultural Studies, MCASI

-Prof. Tama Leaver, Internet Studies, MCASI
+Prof Tama Leaver, Internet Studies, MCASI

-Dr Eleanor Sandry, Internet Studies, MCASI
+Dr Eleanor Sandry, Senior Lecturer, Internet Studies, MCASI

-Dr. Rick de Vos, CCAT Associate
+Dr Rick de Vos, CCAT Adjunct Research Fellow

 Reading Culture, Animality and Technology (RCAT) discussion group